Title

 Vitamin D

-When our body is low in vitamin D, we are less able to fight off infection and disease.
+When our dietary intake is low in vitamin D, we are less able to fight off infection and disease.
 The best way to get vitamin D is to absorb it from the sun.
 Unfortunately, for the states in the northern part of the U.S., the sun is only strong enough for our bodies to absorb vitamin D from March to October.
+Most people require a multivitamin/mineral with vitamin D or a vitamin D-3 supplement to get the needed amount of vitamin D. It is difficult to get the needed 600 to 800 IU from food alone; usually a supplement is needed.

-Test Your Knowledge How much vitamin D does an adult between the ages of 19 and 70 need each day?
+How much vitamin D does an adult between the ages of 19 and 70 need each day?
+How much vitamin D does an adult older than 70 need?

 A. 2,000 IU